-- Your child often puts their hands over their ears to block out loud or uncomfortable noises like sirens, alarms or DIY sounds.
+- Your child often puts their hands over their ears to block out loud noises like sirens, alarms or DIY sounds.

-- Your child hides behind your legs or is clingy in unknown places, with unknown faces or in busy places.
+- It’s common for your child to hide behind your legs in unknown or busy places.

-- Your child is sensitive and highly reactive to pain.
+- Your child is highly reactive to pain.

-- Your child is the one retreating to a quiet corner at a birthday party.
+- Your child retreats to a quiet corner at a birthday party.

-- You face inexplicable meltdowns after a school day.
+- There are inexplicable meltdowns after a school day.

 - Your child takes time to warm up when in the company of others – even people they know well.